sheazywi/Sheazywi/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Computer+Science+Student;Web+Developer;Always%20learning%20new%20things&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">I am a computer science student at Polyvalente de l'Érablière.
-I like to Code, Design, Innovate and Experiment.
-I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
-I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
+<h4 align="center">Hey, I'm a Computer Science student at Polyvalente de l'Érablière.
+I thrive on coding, designing, innovating, and experimenting.
+With an unyielding enthusiasm and sociable nature, I embrace new challenges and continuously cultivate fresh skills.
+Connecting with people, sharing ideas, and fostering a culture of learning and optimism is what I love most.</h4>
 <br>

 ## 🛠️ My Skills